Refining the Protein-Protein Interactome using Gene Expression Data: Discussion

-We see that for all choices of input parameters $\theta_\text{cor}$ and $\theta_\text{deg}$, the refined PPI from our procedure shows a dramatically larger mean GO distance than the original PPI.
-This result demonstrates that the refined protein connections from our procedure have a much greater coherence in their biological processes compared to the original PPI.
+We have presented a method for refining the protein-protein interactome using gene expression data.
+We can produce refined PPIs from our procedure under many different choices of two input parameters, the cutoff $\theta_\text{deg}$ for the largest degree protein in the refined PPI and the threshold $\theta_\text{cor}$ for partitioning highly correlated gene expression profiles into disjoint clusters.
+For each combination of parameter settings we examined, our refined PPI shows greater GO ontology coherence (Section 3.2) and higher enrichment of connectivity in most KEGG pathways (Section 3.1).

 Although our procedure results in a PPI with greater biological coherence, there is one sacrifice: some proteins are removed completely from the refined PPI due to all of their connections to other proteins being removed.
 We must balance our increase in biological coherence with the reduction in the number of proteins contained in the PPI.
-In Figure~\ref{genecount}, we give the number of proteins in the original PPI as well as the number of proteins remaining in the PPI for each version of our procedure given in Figure~\ref{GOcomp}.
+In Figure~\ref{genecount}, we give the number of proteins in the original PPI as well as the number of proteins remaining in the PPI for each parameter setting examined in Section 3.

 Not surprisingly, stricter choices of the threshold parameters $\theta_\text{cor}$ and $\theta_\text{deg}$ lead to a PPI that has many proteins removed.
 Based on these results, we suggest parameter values of $\theta_\text{cor} = 0.8$ and $\theta_\text{deg} = 4$ as a good compromise that gives increased biological coherence without the removal of too many proteins from the PPI.
-We provide our refined PPI under these parameter settings along with code for producing refined PPIs under other parameter settings at:
+We provide our refined PPI under these parameter settings along with code for producing refined PPIs under other parameter settings will be made available upon publication.

-Our procedure depends not only on input parameters $\theta_\text{cor}$ and $\theta_\text{deg}$ but also on the ordering of proteins in the iterative portion of the algorithm.
-We investigated the results of using a random ordering to our iterative algorithm compared to the default setting of process proteins in order of highest degree first.
-Details are given on our supplementary materials, but we found that our default choice of proteins ordered by highest degree was superior to random orderings.

-In summary, we have provided an iterative algorithm that uses gene expression data to refine the protein-protein interactome.
-Our evaluation suggests that our refined PPI has greater biological coherence than the original PPI, at least in terms of the GO biological processes category.